-Commercial fishery won’t be able to target sardines for 3rd straight year
+Sorry, no sardines: Commercial fishery won’t be able to target them for 3rd straight year

 The sardines are subject to big swings in populations.
 They generally do better in years when the ocean is warm and decline during years when the ocean cools.
 In 2006, the sardine overall stocks were estimated to be at about 1 million metric tons, but in 2017 were estimated to be 85,658 tons, according to a statement from the federal fishery council.

-Conservationists have expressed concerns to the Council that the downturn in sardine stocks was exacerbated by fishing pressures.
+Conservationists have expressed concerns to the council that the downturn in sardine stocks was exacerbated by fishing pressures.

 Geoffrey Shester, California campaign director for Oceana, said that managers need to strengthen safeguards to protect sardines and the ocean wildlife and fishing communities dependent on sardines.

-In their Monday action, the Council decided to allow a small harvest of some 8,000 metric tons of sardines, mostly to account for the fish accidentally caught as fishermen target other species.
+In the Monday action, the council decided to allow a small harvest of some 8,000 metric tons of sardines, mostly to account for the fish accidentally caught as fishermen target other species.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.